Can Dogs Eat Prunes to Solve Constipation? Be in The Know

 Generally, prunes are NOT RECOMMENDED for dogs.
 They add no value to a dog’s nutritional and dietary needs.
 However beneficial prunes may be to humans, the same does not apply to dogs.
 The key is to keep your dog hydrated.
 Ensure that her water dish is always full and give her wet food at all times.

-Closely monitor your dog as you give her quality dog food and the “can dogs eat prunes” question will be the least of your worries.
+Closely monitor your dog’s digestive system, as you give her quality dog food and the “can dogs eat prunes” question will be the least of your worries.
+Read other fruits dogs can eat that contain natural sugars and won’t cause your dog a stomach upset.